asg017/os-club-constitution/CONSTITUTION.md

 ## Article VII.
 Section 2.
 In Case of the Provision of Medical Assistance

-In the event that [Name of the organization] at UCSD provides medical assistance to a community, all volunteers will work under the direction of licensed professionals (doctors, nurses, counselors, etc.).
+In the event that Open Source at UCSD provides medical assistance to a community, all volunteers will work under the direction of licensed professionals (doctors, nurses, counselors, etc.).
 The University does not recommend that students provide medical assistance.

 ```
 Will your organization be engaged in any international travel?
 If yes, you must include the following statement: